amplitude/Amplitude-JavaScript/README.md

 ## Deprecated - React Native
-As of > v7.4.4, this SDK no longer has support for react-native.
-We recently released a new SDK focused on providing a React Native and cross-platform first approach.
+As of >= v8.0.0, this SDK no longer has support for React Native.
+We recently released a new SDK focused on providing a React Native first approach to using Amplitude in cross-platform projects.
 [Amplitude React Native SDK](https://github.com/amplitude/Amplitude-ReactNative)

 A migration guide is currently being written and will be linked here when available.